Trim: 6⅜ x 9¼

 978-1-61048-865-5 • eBook • June 2012 • $41.50 • (£32.00)

-Tina Grotzer, an associate professor of education at the Harvard Graduate School of Education and a senior researcher at Project Zero, studies how people reason about causal complexity and its implications for K-12 education and the public understanding of science.
+Tina Grotzer is associate professor of education at the Harvard Graduate School of Education and a senior researcher at Project Zero.
+Dr. Grotzer studies how people reason about causal complexity and its implications for K-12 education and the public understanding of science.
 For this work, she received a Presidential Early Career Award for Scientists and Engineers, one of the highest honors given by the United States government.